 - the stress becomes unbearable for most subjects,

 - the subject has a growing need for physical and social stimuli, and

 - some subjects progressively lose touch with reality, focus inwardly, and produce delusions, hallucinations, and other pathological effects.

-This program’s only advantage is allowing the captive to be relieved or remaining in solitary confinement, but only under the mandatory terms that he rollover (snitch) on other affiliates that are in the streets, at other prisons, etc. Just by doing the, it puts him at high risk of getting knocked off (killed) by ex-gang member, devastatingly leaving him with the double threat of completing the program or remaining in solitary confinement permanently, sentence length notwithstanding.
+This program’s only advantage is allowing the captive to be relieved or remaining in solitary confinement, but only under the mandatory terms that he roll over (snitch) on other affiliates that are in the streets, at other prisons, etc. Just by doing this, it puts him at high risk of getting knocked off (killed) by ex-gang members, devastatingly leaving him with the double threat of completing the program or remaining in solitary confinement permanently, sentence length notwithstanding.

 These prisoners, in particular, are the ones affected the most.
 Their whole entire incarceration could possibly be done in a small cubic-like cell (often window-less) and they normally have the dilemma of debating between remaining caged and eventually going crazy or being a snitch with a death warrant and this in itself can induce psychological trauma.

 These studies led to breakthrough developments in the art of torture that focused primarily on psychological methods and produced revolutionary effects with a consistency never seen before under physical torture.
 What the CIA learned was that states of mental disorder, collapse, capitulation, and psychosis could be produced in a victim by use of seemingly benign and harmless methods, namely sensory deprivation and self-inflicted pain coupled with attacks on cultural sensitivities and personal phobias.